xan7r/Misc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`alwaysInstallElevated.msi /q`

-## Export-TGT.cna
+## SaveTickets.cna
+Cobalt Strike aggressor script that integrates with [Rubeus](https://github.com/GhostPack/Rubeus) to automatically save kerberos tickets.
+Currently designed to export tickets from the following Rubeus modules:
+* dump
+* tgtdeleg
+* monitor
+* asktgt
+* asktgs
+* renew
+* tgssub

+Tickets will be saved in binary format to /opt/tickets/\<date\>/\<ticketName\>.kirbi and in base64 format to /opt/tickets/\<date\>/tickets.txt.
+Kirbi file can be used directly from `kerberos_ticket_use` command.

+This script also adds the following commands to Cobalt Strike:
+* saveTGTall - Runs Rubeus command `dump /service:krbtgt`
+* saveTGTdeleg - Runs Rubeus command `tgtdeleg`
+* monitorTGT - Runs Rubeus command `monitor /interval:1`
+* loadTickets - Opens dialog box to select kirbi files.
+Runs `kerberos_ticket_purge`, `rev2self`, then `kerberos_ticket_use <selected tickets>`

+Requires compiled version of Rubeus saved at /opt/Rubeus.exe (or other location if $RUBEUSLOCATION is modified).
+**Note:** SaveTicket.cna was tested with Rubeus version 1.4.2

+## Export-TGT_powershell.cna/Export-TGT_standalone - NOW DEPRECIATED (use Rubeus version instead)
-Cobalt Strike Aggressor script that automates exporting a user's Ticket Granting Ticket on initial beacon checkin.
+Cobalt Strike aggressor script that automates exporting a user's Ticket Granting Ticket on initial beacon checkin.
 All tickets will be saved locally to the operator's workstation in the cobaltstrike directory.
 Note: This will not work in all environments since it requires the registry value HKLM:System\CurrentControlSet\Control\Lsa\Kerberos\Parameters\allowtgtsessionkey to be set to 1 on the victim host (registry value does not exist by default).

 This script comes in both standalone and PowerShell versions.
 The standalone version (recommended) will use Cobalt Strike's built-in mimikatz module to dump tickets, whereas the PowerShell version will load the script Invoke-ExportTGT.ps1 (must be in same directory as Export-TGT_powershell.cna) to run Invoke-Mimikatz and parse the results.